 Apple has recently launched Custom Product Pages (CCPs), which allow you to create entirely different landing pages.
 Instead of just having a different icon, screenshot, or video, even the page text can be different.
 However, this feature is only available as part of a paid Apple Search Ads campaign.
 But these could still provide valuable insight into what page copy leads to better conversions.
 And you can then apply this to your actual app store listing.

 Beginning with an optimized app store listing is a crucial part of mobile app marketing.
 But like so much else related to app development, it is a continuous process.
 You are going to constantly monitor analytics and best practices and apply changes to your listing.
-With the aim always being to improve visibility and drive more downloads.
+The aim is always to improve visibility and drive more downloads.
 Depending on how familiar you are with general SEO, you might know that search algorithms are constantly being tweaked.
 Search on both app stores is no different.
 And any changes to the algorithms can affect your visibility.
 So, don’t neglect to optimize your app store listing regularly.

 Using Social Media

-Used smartly, social media is a powerful tool for mobile app marketing.
+When used smartly, social media is a powerful tool for mobile app marketing.
 With social media, you can reach a large audience and promote your app cost-effectively.
 Tips to help you do this include:

-• Know your target audience: By this stage, you hopefully already have a good idea of who your target audience is.
+- Know your target audience: By this stage, you hopefully already have a good idea of who your target audience is.
 And what their preferred social media platforms are.
 Focus first on the platform(s) where your audience is most active.
 This will also help you understand the type of content they enjoy or respond to.

-• Create a social media presence: You might already have a social media presence, but your app doesn’t.
+- Create a social media presence: You might already have a social media presence, but your app doesn’t.
 And you need to use your app’s profile when promoting it.
 Twitter, Instagram, and Facebook are great options for any type of app.
 But only consider LinkedIn, Pinterest, Snapchat, and TikTok if your target audience uses any of them.
 If your audience is on TikTok, you must learn how to go viral on TikTok to build engagement with your brand.
 Ensure the profile on each platform is complete and begin posting regular updates.
 These could include posts about individual features, along with posts about specific benefits of the app.
 Make sure you design each post to appeal to your target audience.
 You should also tailor it for each platform.
 You want to create interest in your app and build a following.
-Later you can also use WhatsApp and Facebook Messenger for app support.
+Later, you can also use WhatsApp and Facebook Messenger for app support.

-• Use Influencer marketing: Engage with influencers in your industry or whose audience is similar to your target audience.
+- Use influencer marketing: Engage with influencers in your industry or whose audience is similar to your target audience.
 The idea is to partner with them.
 But you first need to establish if there is interest, and what the cost would be.
 Influencers who are themselves similar to your target audience could also provide valuable feedback on your app.
 Outside of that, if they agree to promote your app, you can expect them to generate considerable interest.

-• Track and measure all your efforts: Use all the analytics you can access.
+- Track and measure all your efforts: Use all the analytics you can access.
 It is important to measure the performance of your app and app marketing tactics.
 You don’t only want to see that your efforts are having a positive effect.
 You also want to be able to tell which platforms and content types perform best.
-All popular social media platforms have their own analytics tools which you can access once you’ve created a profile.
+All popular social media platforms have their own analytics tools, which you can access once you’ve created a profile.

-• Use social media to improve customer support: Social media can be hugely beneficial for customer support and user feedback.
+- Use social media to improve customer support: Social media can be hugely beneficial for customer support and user feedback.
 If possible, encourage users to ask support-related questions on social media, along with providing feedback or reporting issues.
 It offers a sense of transparency and immediacy lacking in email and other types of support.

 App Store Optimization (ASO)

-The SEO of the app store, App Store Optimization (ASO) is all about optimizing your app’s listing.
-By doing this you can improve visibility and discoverability, and drive more downloads.
+The SEO of the app store, App Store Optimization (ASO), is all about optimizing your app’s listing.
+By doing this, you can improve visibility and discoverability and drive more downloads.
 In one of our upcoming posts, we will take a deep dive into ASO and how to master it.
 This will include:

-• Identifying the right keywords.
+- Identifying the right keywords.

-• Tweaking your app’s listing title and subtitle.
+- Tweaking your app’s listing title and subtitle.

-• The impact of reviews and ratings.
+- The impact of reviews and ratings.

-• Use of paid promotion and buying backlinks.
+- Use of paid promotion and buying backlinks.

-• Tools for tracking and measuring your ASO efforts.
+- Tools for tracking and measuring your ASO efforts.

 ASO warrants its own piece because it is crucial to your app’s visibility.
 App store searches can be a big source of new downloads without any effort from you.